MentenAI/menten_gcn/docs/classes/DataManagement.rst

 >>> ls inputs/*
 inputs/00001.pdb inputs/00002.pdb ... inputs/10000.pdb

+Keep in mind that we're storing a single data point for every residue of these poses.
+So if the average pose has 150 residues, we will end up with 10000 * 150 = 1.5 Million training points.
 This will take a lot of memory to hold.
-We should group this into, say, batches of 100 poses each
+We should group this into, say, batches of 50 poses each

->>> ls inputs/* | shuf | split -dl 100 - list
+>>> ls inputs/* | shuf | split -dl 50 - list
 >>> ls ./list*
-list001 list002 ... list100
+list001 list002 ... list200
+>>> # 200 makes sense right?
+10000 / 50 = 200
 >>> wc -l list001
-100
+50
 >>> head list001
 inputs/03863.pdb
 inputs/00134.pdb